A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Vulnerability Analysis

-The flaw resides in the routing protocol daemon (rpd), the Junos process responsible for managing routing protocol state, including IPv6 Neighbor Discovery and Router Advertisement (RA) messaging.
-When rpd processes a specific ICMPv6 packet on an interface configured for router advertisement, it accesses a buffer using an incorrect length value.
-The mismatch between the assumed and actual buffer size triggers a crash of the daemon.
+The vulnerability resides in the routing protocol daemon (rpd), the Junos process responsible for managing routing protocols including IPv6 Router Advertisement (RA).
+When rpd processes an incoming ICMPv6 packet on an interface configured with protocols router-advertisement, it accesses a buffer using an incorrect length value.
+This results in a memory access fault and a daemon crash.
+After the crash, rpd restarts automatically, but continued transmission of the triggering packet produces a sustained outage of routing functions on the device.

 Root Cause